Skip to content

 Roles

-• Grant access to Service/Page by Role
+• Grant access to Services and Pages

-• Filter data from Data sources by Role
+• Filter data from Data sources

 return user.hasClaim('Group', 'MyGroupName');